Link-Genetic-GmbH/lid/draft/draft-linkgenetic-lid-uri-00.md

 # Abstract

-This document defines the `lid` URI scheme, a persistent identifier for Web resources that resolves through HTTPS-based resolvers.
+This document defines the `linkid` URI scheme, a persistent identifier for Web resources that resolves through HTTPS-based resolvers.
 It is intended as a general-purpose complement to existing identifier systems such as DOI, Handle, and ARK, enabling stable linking across